Emergency Relief National Coordination Plan

 On 29 March 2020, the Australian Government announced an additional $200 million (GST exclusive), through its Community Support Package, to support charities and other community organisations in responding to the coronavirus outbreak.

-The additional funding is available over two financial years from 2019-20 to 2020-21.
+The additional funding is available over three financial years from 2019-20 to 2021-22.
 This is part of the $1.1 billion package to support mental health, Medicare and domestic violence services across Australia.

-On 11 April 2020, the Minister for Families and Social Services, Senator the Hon Anne Ruston, announced $100 million of these funds would be immediately distributed to over 300 charities and community organisations.
-This funding injection enabled an immediate ramp up in the provision of Emergency Relief and Food Relief right across Australia.
+On 11 April 2020, the Minister for Families and Social Services and Minister for Women’s Safety, Senator the Hon Anne Ruston, announced $100 million of these funds would be immediately distributed to over 300 charities and community organisations Australia wide.
+This funding injection enabled an immediate ramp up in the provision of Emergency Relief and Food Relief nationally.

 Further funds will be allocated based on advice from the sector-led National Coordination Group (NCG) and data around demand and unmet need.